 While moving through the legalities of the bequest with Jim’s daughter, Jennifer Gohlke Khan, we sold our first house, taking advantage of a robust real estate market in our region.
 That home now belongs to a local Veteran.
 To their credit, Jim’s children chose to honor their father’s wishes–their only request being that Circle Home would carry Jim’s and his wife’s names.

 100 Wurts Street was deeded to CFD in December, 2021.
-We are now poised to complete renovations and open Jim and Lisa’s Circle Home to accommodate two residents at a time under hospice care.
-The ground floor of Jim & Lisa’s Circle Home offers ample space for reading, conversing, and relaxing.
+The house has been completely renovated, and Jim & Lisa’s Circle Home has been outfitted to accommodate two residents at a time under hospice care.
+The ground floor offers ample space for reading, conversing, and relaxing.
 With round-the-clock staff and volunteers managing our residents’ basic needs, they can utilize the full kitchen, dining room, family room, and elegant living room to simply spend precious time with family members and friends.

 The installation of a home elevator gives our residents safe transport to two bright, beautiful bedrooms on the second floor.
 A third bedroom suite can be offered to a resident’s out of town visitors when needed.
 A small enclosed garden with a pond makes for a pleasant outdoor visiting area, as well.

 This is what we’ve been visualizing for nearly a decade—a safe, comfortable dwelling to offer people who want and need a home, not an institutional facility, in which to live out their last months and days.